 To understand the comparison between PLAB and MRCP, please have a look here in this post, PLAB vs MRCP vs USMLE

 Registered Specialist/GP or trainee in non-UK countries

 There can be a lot of pitfalls and delays.
-The paperwork can be enormous and very time consuming.
-You won’t be able to get enough clinical experience or you may be restricted to work under one trust all along your career.
-So, this pathway is not recommended but if you have support you can go for it.
+The paperwork can be enormous and very time-consuming.
+You won’t be able to get enough clinical experience or you may be restricted to work under one trust all along with your career.
+So, this pathway is not recommended but if you have the support you can go for it.

 Long clinical gaps after graduation or internship

 Will I get GMC registered with this long clinical gap?

 It is a very common question whether GMC registration will be a problem for doctors with long clinical gaps.
 But, take a step back and ask yourself, have you not faced clinical problems and scenarios in your PLAB exams?
 Yes, you did and you passed them.